-III.
+IV.
 CERTIFICATE MANAGEMENT AND VALIDATION USING CERTIFICATE WHITELISTS

-The set-up and operation of a public key infrastructure has shown to require significant effort and costs.
+The setup, and operation of a public key infrastructure has shown to require significant effort, and costs.
 This has been a limiting factor for the practical usage of public key cryptography.
-Ongoing standardization activities define the technological basis for simpler usage of public key cryptography for industrial automation environments and the future Internet of Things.
+Ongoing standardization activities define the technological basis for simpler usage of public key cryptography for industrial automation environments, and the future Internet of Things.

-While a certificate whitelist has been used so far as proprietary means for configuring some digital certificates as trusted, a certificate whitelists format is currently standardized for the smart energy grid environment.
+While a certificate whitelist has been used so far as proprietary means for configuring some digital certificates as trusted, a certificate whitelists format is currently being standardized for the smart energy grid environment.
 It has been acknowledged that the application of certificate whitelists in restricted environments supports the long term administration of security parameters.
 Hence, standardizing the format is the next consequent step to ensure interoperability of different vendor products.

-A certificate whitelist is a data structure containing respectively referencing a set of trusted digital certificates.
-A certificate can be referenced by its serial number and issuer, or by a fingerprint of the certificate (hash value).
+A certificate whitelist is a data structure containing respectively referencing a set of trusted, or authorized digital certificates.
+A certificate can be referenced by its serial number, and issuer, or by a fingerprint of the certificate (hash value).
 The certificate whitelist is signed using a whitelist root key of trust (WROT).
+A Certificate White List is also referenced as Certificate Authorization List, e.g., by the ITU-T X.509 group.